 As well as taking care of yourself physically, there are a few things we know that build up emotional resilience, making you less vulnerable to anxiety and depression.

-We’re all in this together.
-You can’t socialise with anyone outside your bubble in the usual way, but you can still be in touch by text, social media, phone calls and video calls.
+You can still be in touch by text, social media, phone calls and video calls.
 You talk to your neighbours over the fence or on the street – just stay 2 metres away from them.

 Reach out to your usual supports over the phone – family and whānau, friends and workmates.
 Be in touch more often with the people you care about.
 Make sure they’re doing okay and that will help you too.